simeononsecurity/simeononsecurity.ch/content/articles/nextdns-great-dns-blocking-alternative/index.en.md

 Managing a self-hosted DNS filtering server requires constant **maintenance and updates** to stay effective against new threats.
 NextDNS takes care of these aspects **automatically**, allowing users to focus on other priorities without compromising their online security.

 With NextDNS, users benefit from **real-time updates** to the domain categorization database.
-As new threats emerge, NextDNS promptly identifies and blocks them, providing a **seamless protection** experience without any manual intervention needed.
+As new threats emerge, NextDNS promptly identifies and blocks them, providing a **smooth protection** experience without any manual intervention needed.

 ### 3. **Scalability and Redundancy**